 Shipping an AI feature is easy.
 Shipping one that doesn't destroy your margins takes planning.

-This guide covers the architecture decisions that prevent that outcome — from initial feature design through multi-tenant isolation, per-feature tracking, and budget enforcement.
+This guide covers the architecture decisions that prevent that outcome, from initial feature design through multi-tenant isolation, per-feature tracking, and budget enforcement.

-• 85% of organizations miss AI cost forecasts by 10%+; 84% report margin erosion from AI workloads (Benchmarkit/Mavvrik, n=372, 2025)
+- 85% of organizations miss AI cost forecasts by 10% or more; 84% report margin erosion from AI workloads (Benchmarkit/Mavvrik, n=372, 2025)

-This is the hub page for Tokonomics' AI SaaS Development cluster.
+This is the hub page for Tokonomics' SaaS AI Cost cluster.
 Related posts: Multi-Tenant LLM Cost Isolation | Per-Feature Cost Tracking | Budget Alerts in 10 Minutes

 The formula: